pouriaSameti/Mathematics-For-Data-Science/README.md

 This experiment demonstrates how high-dimensional data can be embedded into lower-dimensional spaces while approximately preserving geometric structure, which is a fundamental result in high-dimensional probability and machine learning theory.

-## Exercise2: Spectral Methods and Recommendation Systems
+## Exercise 2: Spectral Methods and Recommendation Systems
 ### Objective
 This project explores core concepts in linear algebra with a focus on **Singular Value Decomposition (SVD) and Eigenvalue Decomposition (EVD)**, and their application to building a recommendation system.